This article was first published on Feb. 8, 2017, and was updated on Feb. 27, 2018, Feb. 11, 2019, and Feb. 24, 2020.

 Wondering if crowdfunding platforms might be a boost for your new business venture?
 Companies that are just starting out sometimes need a financial step up to get things going.
 This is where crowdfunding can help.

-Instead, you can use a crowdfunding platform to manage all the collections and give you a central location to share your ideas and the materials and videos that explain what you’re trying to accomplish.
-Once you reach your desired goal, you’re expected to begin work on your project.
+Crowdfunding is where you get a lot of people to invest in your idea, rather than finding one person to come up with everything you need.
+You can use a crowdfunding platform to manage all the collections and give you a central location to share your ideas, along with the materials and videos that explain what you’re trying to accomplish.
+They take a cut of your donations, and some require setup or promotional fees.

 Top 20 crowdfunding platforms

 Here are 20 crowdfunding sites you can use to fund and fuel your startup.
 Some of them are more geared to developing products, others are about funding artistic endeavors, and still others are ideally suited to nonprofits.
 Some sites will collect all the money as it comes in; others won’t collect it until the goal amount is reached.

 Let’s take a closer look at each crowdfunding platform.

 This platform is so popular, it’s entered our everyday language.
 Kickstarter is geared more toward creative projects like a new album or writing a book, as well as products and inventions like a personal single-wheel vehicle or a pocket-sized solar charger.

 It’s not really for buying equipment or helping a nonprofit, and you don’t get to keep your money unless you reach your goal through financial pledges.
 Categories include Arts, Comics & Illustration, Design & Tech, Film, Food & Craft, Games, Music and Publishing.

 I’m more familiar with this crowdfunding platform, having used it to help a friend get funding for his nonprofit organization.
 Like Kickstarter, you can use Indiegogo to start up any project or idea.
 But unlike Kickstarter, you can set up nonprofits on the site.